kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     action 270 end
     action 280 cli command "write"
 ```
-First lets address the primary problem, the naming of interfaces with descriptions.
+First, let's address the primary problem, the naming of interfaces with descriptions.

 You will see that lines *201 to 220* were added to the EEM script.
-Within that construct we look for the keyword `Trans-Bridge` within the built in variable to determine if the port is connected to an Access Point.
-If it is then it results in a True or binary 1 state and the included code from lines *211 to 220* run line by line.
-The configuration adds a description to the interface for the phone of `description AP - KO-AP0C75 - GigabitEthernet0` for example.
+We look for the keyword `Trans-Bridge` within the built-in variable to determine if the port is connected to an Access Point within that section.
+It results in a True or binary 1 state, and the included code from lines *211 to 220* runs line by line.
+The configuration adds a description to the interface for the phone of `description AP - KO-AP0C75 - GigabitEthernet0`, for example.

 You will see that lines *250 to 260* were added to the EEM script.
-Within that construct we look for the keyword `Phone` within the built in variable to determine if the port is connected to a Phone.
-If it is then it results in a True or binary 1 state and the included code from lines *253 to 260* run line by line.
-The configuration adds a description to the interface for the phone of `description Phone - SEPB07D47D34910 - Port 1` for example.
+We look for the keyword `Phone` within the built-in variable to determine if the port is connected to a Phone within that section.
+It results in a True or binary 1 state, and the included code from lines *253 to 260* runs line by line.
+For example, the configuration adds a description to the interface for the phone of `description Phone - SEPB07D47D34910 - Port 1`.

-The second part of the problem within this use case is solving for the issue presented by a lack of functionality when the code is configured on the switch.
-While we can get the configuration in place it will only run when the port is cycled or when the CDP information for the port is cleared.
-To solve the problem we therefore employ a *Self-Destructing EEM script*.
+The second part of the problem within this use case is solving the issue presented by a lack of functionality when the code is configured on the switch.
+While we can get the configuration in place, it will only run when the port is cycled or when the CDP information for the port is cleared.
+Therefore, to solve the problem, we employ a *Self-Destructing EEM script*.

 *Self-Destructing EEM scripts* are those that delete themselves on termination.
-Within the code below you will notice that the line 2.1 removes the EEM applet from the configuration and then line 2.3 ensures the configuration is written to NVRAM prior to terminating.
+Within the code below, you will notice that line 2.1 removes the EEM applet from the configuration, and then line 2.3 ensures the configuration is written to NVRAM before terminating.

 ```
    event manager applet POST_PNP